ethereumclassic/ethereumclassic.github.io/README.md

 ### Media Page - Third-Party Article Submission

 If you're writing Ethereum Classic content, the [Media Kit](https://github.com/ethereumclassic/Media_Kit) repository holds an abundance of Ethereum Classic brand assets for content creators.
 Please pretty up those ETC articles with Ethereum Classic specific images, a lot of work went into all those graphics.
-Also, if you're a graphic designer, please contribute to our branding by submitting content to the [Media Kit](https://github.com/ethereumclassic/Media_Kit) repository.
+If you're a graphic designer, please consider contributing to our branding by submitting content to the [Media Kit](https://github.com/ethereumclassic/Media_Kit) repository.

 If you'd like to submit an Ethereum Classic related article to the website's Media section, please follow the instructions below.
 Please do not submit speculative articles like weekly price projections and such.
 This isn't a place for click bait marketing, but rather reliable articles related to developments in the Ethereum Classic ecosystem.
 Thank you.